maximeraafat/BlenderNeRF/README.md

 ## Installation

-1. Download this repository as a ZIP file
+1. Download this repository as a **ZIP** file
 2. Open Blender (3.0.0 or above)
 3. In Blender, head to **Edit > Preferences > Add-ons**, and click **Install...**
 4. Select the downloaded **ZIP** file, and activate the add-on (**Object: BlenderNeRF**)

 Although release versions of **BlenderNeRF** are available for download, they are primarily intended for tracking major code changes and for citation purposes.
-I recommend dowloading the current repository directly, since minor changes or bug fixes might not be included in a release right away.
+I recommend downloading the current repository directly, since minor changes or bug fixes might not be included in a release right away.

 ## Setting